unnus/unnus/content/medical/new-and-powerful-medical-device-marketing-strategies-2021.md

 This part of the campaign is the formula we’re going to use to launch the campaign as a form of a story.
 The messages we’ve been developing up until now will be deployed in a manner akin to a novel or a movie, but this time, it’ll market your company and its products.

 {{% important %}} It is important to remember that in the storytelling campaign, the “hero” is your target audience.
-Your brand will play the role of the “guide” or the brand that helps them solve their issues and accelerates their progress**.** {{% /important %}}
+Your brand will play the role of the “guide” or the brand that helps them solve their issues and accelerates their progress. {{% /important %}}

 There are 7 critical story blocks any storytelling campaign must have: